matsui528/annbench/README.md

-# annbench: simple and lightweight benchmark for approximate nearest neighbor search
+# annbench: a lightweight benchmark for approximate nearest neighbor search

-Benchmarking scripts for approximate nearest neighbor search algorithms in Python.
-The design of this repository is strongly influenced by a great project, [ann-benchmarks](https://github.com/erikbern/ann-benchmarks), that provides comprehensive and thorough benchmarks for various libraries.
-In contrast, we aim to provide more simple and lightweight benchmarks with the following features.
+`annbench` is a simple benchmark for approximate nearest neighbor search algorithms in Python.
+This repository design is strongly influenced by a great project, [ann-benchmarks](https://github.com/erikbern/ann-benchmarks), that provides comprehensive and thorough benchmarks for various algorithms.
+In contrast, we aim to deliver more lightweight and straightforward scripts with the following features.

-- Just three scripts
 - Support Euclidean distance only
 - Support Recall@1 only
-- Support libraries that can be installed via pip/conda only
+- Support libraries installable via pip/conda only
 - Search with a single thread
 - Sweep by a single query parameter
-- Parameter specialization for each dataset
-- Dynamic configuration from the command line

 ## [Leaderboard](https://github.com/matsui528/annbench_leaderboard)